vcz-fr/TheFollowUp/_posts/2016/12/2016-12-26-binding-of-isaac-antibirth.md

     url: "https://antibirth.com/"
     dead: false

-tweet: "An exceptional fan-made mod that lives up to expectations.
+message: "An exceptional fan-made mod that lives up to expectations.
 Congratulations!"
 ---

 ## Update from the 26th of November 2021